My Self-Closing Hinges Are Not Working And Will Not Close All The Way. Are They Defective?

-1. Did the welds have a chance to cool fully?
-When metal is heated it can expand.
+- Did the welds have a chance to cool fully?
+When metal is heated, it can expand.
 This may cause the gaps between moving components to temporarily be too tight.
 This can cause the gate to stall while trying to close.
 Once the components cool you may find the gate closes as intended.

-3. Were proper grounding procedures used during welding?
+- Were proper grounding procedures used during welding?
 If not done properly, the sealed bearings may have been damaged.
-Remember to always ground the electrical current on the side you are welding on.
-Please see our Welding Tips at the back of our catalog and on our website.
+Always ground the electrical current on the side you are welding on.
+Please see our Welding Tips at the

-5. Are the hinges level (plumb) so that the gate is not swinging uphill?
+- Are the level of the hinge (plumb) so that the gate is not swinging uphill?
 Make sure all surfaces on the gate and hinges are level.

-6. How many hinges are on the gate?
+- How many hinges are on the gate?
 We recommend only two per gate.
-One self-closing hinge and one non self-closing hinge for gates up to 300 lbs (136kg).
-If three or more hinges were installed then there could be misalignment and binding.
+One self-closing hinge and one non-self-closing hinge for gates up to 300 lbs (136kg).
+If three or more hinges were installed, then there could be misalignment and binding.
 This will prevent closing and will do damage to the bearings.
 If the gate weighs more than 300 lbs (136 kg), you may want to consider using two self-closing hinges.
 Never use more than two hinges per gate.

 No, the lifetime warranty only applies to the average life expectancy of the product, which is usually 15 to 20 years.
 This lifetime warranty applies to all components except sealed bearings, however, these do come with a 5-year warranty.

 No. The warranty is voided whenever any of our products are modified.
-The only exception is when welding bar channel to the yoke in order to make it fit onto a round surface.
+The only exception is when welding bar channel to the yoke to make it fit onto a round surface.

 Sealed radial ball bearings.
 They never need grease or maintenance.
 Unlike other hinges that require periodic greasing, sand and dirt won’t get inside your hinges ensuring long life and superior performance.
 Our 304 stainless steel hinge model comes with stainless-steel sealed bearings.